sososkxksodkd/Amogus/README.md

         ToggleHover(true)
         hum.AutoRotate = false

+        -- Auto-Quest Handling
-        if RyuConfig.TargetNPC and RyuConfig.TargetNPC ~= "" then
+        if RyuConfig.AutoQuest and RyuConfig.TargetNPC and RyuConfig.TargetNPC ~= "" then
             if not CheckQuestActive() then
                 FetchQuest()
                 continue
             end
         end

+        -- Multi-Target Mob Farming
         if RyuConfig.TargetMob and RyuConfig.TargetMob ~= "" then
             local npcs = Workspace:FindFirstChild("NPCs") or Workspace:FindFirstChild("Live")
             if not npcs then continue end